lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ In Elixir, creating a process outside a supervision tree is not a code smell in itself.
-However, when a code creates a large number of long-running processes outside a supervision tree, this can turn visibility and monitoring of these processes difficult, therefore not allowing developers to fully control their applications.
+However, when code creates a large number of long-running processes outside a supervision tree, this can make visibility and monitoring of these processes difficult, preventing developers from fully controlling their applications.

 * __Example:__ The following code example seeks to illustrate a library responsible for maintaining a numerical ``Counter`` through a ``GenServer`` process outside a supervision tree.
 Multiple counters can be created simultaneously by a client (one process for each counter), making these unsupervised processes difficult to manage.
 This can cause problems with the initialization, restart, and shutdown of a system.